bayroio/kikichain/README.md

 ## Steps
-* Open a shell window and run the following command to start the first “node” dotnet BlockchainDemo.dll 6001 Edgar
+* Open a shell window and run the following command to start the first “node” dotnet ./bin/Debug/netcoreapp3.1/kikichain.dll 6001 Edgar

-* Open anther shell window and run the following command to start the second “node” dotnet BlockchainDemo.dll 6001 Alberto
+* Open anther shell window and run the following command to start the second “node” dotnet ./bin/Debug/netcoreapp3.1/kikichain.dll 6002 Alberto

 * Switch back to the first “node”, display Blockchain on-screen by select #3 first The display shows there is only one block in the Blockchain, Genesis block.